 Medical billing and coding is one of the strongest paths into the healthcare field without becoming a nurse or doctor.
-In West Virginia, you can train in less than two years and qualify for jobs in hospitals, clinics, and medical offices.
+In West Virginia, you can train in about two years and qualify for jobs in hospitals, clinics, and medical offices.
 The key is finding an accredited program that meets industry standards.

 Here’s what you need to know to choose the right school and get started in West Virginia.